 - we believe the Holocaust must have a permanent place in our nation’s collective memory.
 We honour the survivors still with us, and reaffirm our shared goals of mutual understanding and justice

 - we must make sure that future generations understand the causes of the Holocaust and reflect upon its consequences.
-We vow to remember the victims of Nazi persecution and of all genocides
+We vow to remember the victims of Nazi persecution of other groups and of all genocides

 - we value the sacrifices of those who have risked their lives to protect or rescue victims, as a touchstone of the human capacity for good in the face of evil